cloudfoundry/pmc-notes/Utilities/2015-06-02-utilities.md

 ## Update on CI tools (Mike Dalessio)

+- The Toolsmiths team will be shutting down the OSS GoCD pipeline, which was only servicing the CLI team (and they are moving to Concourse).

+- The Buildpacks team has moved to concourse, and will be open-sourcing their pipeline configurations once the environment has been secured and it's not leaking credentials

+- The Concourse team has started to put together some security recommendations for setting up a secure Concourse deployment, with particular attention to AWS configuration.

 ## Update on CLI (Greg Oehman)
 * Ongoing work on service keys with Services team